lsst-dm/dmtn-007/index.rst

    vectorized ``afw::Image`` function calls).
 2. It spends a lot of time floating around near the minimum and perhaps can be cut off more quickly (note this may be exacerbated by (1.)).
-3. Perhaps the starting parameters (derived from the naive coordinates) could be made more accurate.
+3. Perhaps the starting parameters (derived from the heavy footprints) could be made more accurate.
 At least it looks like the starting flux values are being initialized from the peak pixel value in the footprint, rather than (an estimate of) the source flux.